TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-concurrency-model.md

 This is a generalization of the "Trigger - Choose" pattern we previously used for our [Octopus Refresh Dispatches]({% link _posts/2025-10-06-home-assistant-octopus-repair-blueprint.md %}) automation.

-In general an automation is a set of triggers, a set of conditions and a set of actions.
-Given separate automations TriggersA - ConditionsA - ActionsA, TriggersB - ConditionsB - ActionsB, TriggersC - ConditionsC - ActionsC, we can combine them as follows.
+In general, an automation is a set of triggers, a set of conditions and a set of actions.
+I'm going to use *TriggersA* to represent the list of triggers in automation A, *ConditionsB* to represent the list of conditions in automation B, *ActionsC* to represent the list of actions in automation C, and so on.
+Given separate automations A, B and C, we can combine them as follows.

 {% raw %}